ColinPitrat/caprice32/INSTALL.md

 You can then run an IPF file as you would do for a DSK file:

 `./cap32 disk.ipf`

-Note that zip file are not yet supported.

 #### On Windows